 By adhering to the CDPT standard, organisations can maximise the benefits of a penetration test while minimising risk.
-This blog will provide an overview of what CDPT is, what problems it solves for the cyber security industry, how CREST guidance works, and the benefits of CREST-accredited penetration testing services for businesses looking to improve their security posture.
+This blog will provide an overview of what CDPT is, what problems it solves for the cyber security industry, how CREST guidance works, and the benefits of CREST penetration testing services for businesses looking to improve their security posture.

-At the moment, no consistent guidance or standard defines the outcome for security service buyers.
+Currently, no consistent guidance or standard defines the outcome for security service buyers.
 This means that practices and expectations vary, with definitions and terminology being inconsistent and fluid.

 At the least, it has set off to a good start with the release of OVS.
 More on where this guidance focuses and the progress is provided below.